 How will I know if my bank feed is affected?

 Xero have announced that affected users will receive a notification on their dashboard when they need to make the change.
 There will be a ‘Update bank connection’ link, from where you will need to follow the prompts.
-Here is a Xero video for more information about how to update your connections.

 How do I know if my bank is ready with a new feed?